samplchallenges/SAMPL8/host_guest/GDCC/README.md

 # What's here

 - `source_files`: Source files provided by Bruce Gibb and Paolo Suating, giving structures of hosts and guests.
 All other files provided here will be derived from these as we will document here.
+- selected image files derived from the source files

 ## What's coming